Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/research/QA-Bug-Tool.md

 - It can be confusing at the beginning as there can be many processes to register a bug.
 Once you get the hang of it, it tends to get easier.

+### Prices:

+ClickUp: this tool is from if one member is using it.
+However, it will cost 5$ per member per month in the case that more than one person is using the tool.

+Jira: the features that we are interested in using are always free for up to 10 users.
+There is however a premium membership that costs 14.50$ per user